-Here is an example from the archives that is relevant because it involves a very heavy hand in terms of retouching, but is also, in the end, an accurate rendition of the property.
-This was a case where the limits of the situation while photographing required a good deal of retouching in order to make the photograph an accurate preview of what it is like to actually stand in front of the property.
+Here is an example from the archives that is relevant because it involves a very heavy retouching hand, but is also, in the end, a highly accurate depiction of the property.
+In this case the limits of the physical situation while shooting the original photographs required a good deal of after the fact manipulation in order to make the photographs a perceptually accurate preview of what was like to stand in front of the building.

-As you can see, the original photograph is not representative of the any kind of real experience.
-It is rather a collection of photographic peculiarities.
-It also happens to be a very good foundation for the work we needed to do in order to show the property in its true and best light.
+As you can see, the original photograph is not representative of the any kind of real experience you might have looking at the building from the street.
+It is a collection of photographic peculiarities.
+It is also a solid foundation for the work needed to show the property in its true and best light.

-1. This primary shot of the building itself had to be taken from ground level from across the street.
-To do this while also squaring the buildings’ perspective required a the use of a large format camera and and extreme adjustment of the lens resulting in severe vignetting at the top.
+1. This primary shot of the front of the building had to be taken from ground level across a relatively narrow street.
+To do this while also squaring the buildings’ perspective we had to use a large format camera and and extreme adjustment of the lens resulting in severe vignetting at the top.
 This also created an optical situation in which the trees overhead create a confusing mass of leaves and branches at the top of the shot.